MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-move.md

 -	Why do you need outbound marketing?
 Select the reason(s) from the list below and include the requested details.
     1. There are features in outbound marketing that I can’t live without.
 (Include a list of the features)
     1. I'm not ready to transition to real-time journeys yet, I plan to transition later.
 (Include the planned timeline)
+    1. I have customization that I can't move to real-time journeys.
+(Include details)
+    1. I've tried tje real-time journeys module and had issues with it.
+(Include details)
+    1. Other reasons.
+(Include details)

 [!INCLUDE [footer-include](./includes/footer-banner.md)]